anastasskostas/simple-wallet/answers to questions.md

 			ctx.render(json(transactionsList));
 		});
 ```
 Also, we are gonna have large payloads and pagination would be the solution.
-Finally, microservices (account api, transactions api), database as the data are increasing using Blocking.get and kubernetes is the last resource to improve the current APIs.
+Finally, microservices (account api, transactions api) and kubernetes is the last resource to improve the current APIs.

 7.
 ```json